morningspace/lab-load-balancing/README.md

 # Lab: Load Balancing Using HAProxy and Keepalived

-This is the lab project to demonstrate how to set up highly available load balancing service using HAProxy and Keepalived.
+This is the lab project to demonstrate how to set up highly available load balancing service using HAProxy and Keepalived.

 This lab project is entirely based on Docker technology.
 You can play all the work in a sandbox at your local, which is composed by a few Docker containers.